-Views of responsible officials and planned corrective actions: The College will designate the Information Officer to coordinate and propose a data/information security program to be adopted by the College.
-This will be completed by August 2020.

-The Executive Leadership will review all standard operating procedures/rules and regulations, and policies that pertain to data/information systems, accessibility, security, data transmission and disposal, and annual training, and will propose the necessary clarifications in rules and regulations for the review of the College President.
+Views of responsible officials and planned corrective actions: The College will designate the newly hired Information Officer to coordinate and propose a data/information security program to be adopted by the College.
+The Vice President of Administration and Finance will review all proposed rules and regulations, and policies that pertain to data/information systems, accessibility, security, data transmission and disposal, annual training, and will propose the necessary clarifications in rules and regulations for the review of the College President.

-The Information Officer will implement and document a risk assessment to address the three required areas as referenced in 16 CFR 314.4 (b) that include employee training and management; information systems, including network and software design, as well as information processing, storage, transmission and disposal; and detecting, preventing and responding to attacks, intrusions, or other systems failure.
-This will be completed by October 2020.
+The Information Officer will implement and document a risk assessment to address the three required areas as referenced in 16 CFR 314.4 (b) that include, Employee training and management; information systems, including network and software design, as well as information processing, storage, transmission and disposal; and, Detecting, preventing and responding to attacks, intrusions, or other systems failure.